Cipriani S.A.

-Harry's Bar became a popular spot for celebrities like Ernest Hemingway and Humphrey Bogart.
-Mr. Cipriani created the Bellini cocktail there, and the food dish Carpaccio is also reputed to have originated there.
+Harry's Bar was founded by Giuseppe Cipriani in 1931.
+It became a popular spot for celebrities like Ernest Hemingway and Humphrey Bogart.
+Cipriani created the Bellini cocktail and the food dish Carpaccio there.

 Giuseppe's son Arrigo Cipriani (born 1932) is the majority owner.
 Arrigo is Italian for Harry.
 His son Giuseppe Cipriani (born 1965) is the main business manager.